What is sales data?

 Consistent data tracking can help you pinpoint the bottlenecks in your pipeline.
 For instance, if a rep’s meeting booked rate falls from one week to the next, you can immediately implement a sales training program to get them back up to speed.

-Sales data is invaluable for optimising processes, such as shortening the sales cycle, aligning sales and marketing goals and monitoring team KPIs.
+Sales data is invaluable for optimizing lead generation strategies and processes, such as shortening the sales cycle, aligning sales and marketing goals and monitoring team KPIs.

 A data-driven sales team is capable of producing astonishing results for your company.
 But they are only as good as the data they use.
 Where does quality sales data come from?